 Note that the instructor's role is only to recommend the granting of prior credit towards a certificate or diploma.
 Recommendations must then be reviewed and approved by the Student Services Coordinator.
-Credit for previous education and experience will not exceed 25% of the program of study.
+Credit for previous education and experience will only be granted for grades of "C" or better on previous education.

-Upon pre-enrollment/enrollment, students desiring credit for prior experience or education must complete a Previous Education, Training, Certifications, Work Experience Form, available from the Student Services Office, identifying any possible prior credits.
-The completed form will be submitted back to the Student Services Office, along with an official transcript, including a course description(s) from the institution that the student feels is a match for a course(s) in a TCAT program of study.
+Upon pre-enrollment/enrollment, students desiring credit for prior experience or education must complete a Previous Education, Training, Certifications, Work Experience Form, available from the Student Services Department, identifying any possible prior credits.
+The completed form will be submitted back to the Student Services Department, along with an official transcript, including a course description(s) from the institution that the student feels is a match for a course(s) in a TCAT program of study.

-If possible, the student will attempt to meet with the instructor prior to first day of school to evaluate credit for prior learning and experiences to be recommended.
+If possible, the student will attempt to meet with the instructor prior to first day of college to evaluate credit for prior learning and experiences to be recommended.
 (The goal is to complete this by the end of the first week of enrollment.
 Realistically, transcript(s) and instructor availability with end of term paperwork may make this impossible.)
 Therefore, the student and instructor must evaluate and make recommendations by the student's 30th day of enrollment.